RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 To limit the impact on members when listeners say inappropriate things, and to encourage effective reporting, the proposed solution is:

-**Proposal** When a member ends or blocks a chat without saying anything in the chat, but the listener did say something, then if the member agrees, the chat is automatically reported, and the report automatically quotes the listener's messages.
+**Proposal** When a member ends or blocks a chat, or a live chat times out, without the member saying anything in the chat, but the listener did say something, then if the member agrees, the chat is automatically reported, and the report automatically quotes the listener's messages.

 Note that the member said nothing, so there is nothing confidential in the listener's messages.